scicloj/metamorph/README.md

 A Clojure library designed to providing pipelining operations.

+Several code examples for metamorph are available in this repo [metamorph-examples](https://github.com/scicloj/metamorph-examples)

 ### Pipeline operation

 Pipeline operation is a function which accepts context as a map and returns possibly modified context map.